2026 Southeast Hub: Faculty Development Course on Competency-Based Medical Education

 Faculty, Campbell University Osteopathic School of Medicine

-ACGME, Faculty Development and Special Projects Director
+ACGME, Faculty Development Representative

 Monica Newton, DO, MPH, FAAFP